-With the Chicago White Sox being hit hard by injuries and struggling mightily of late, it’s a good time for the Cleveland Indians and Minnesota Twins to gain ground in the AL Central Division.
+With the Chicago White Sox being hit hard by injuries and struggling mightily of late, it’s a good time for the Cleveland Guardians and Minnesota Twins to gain ground in the AL Central Division.
 They open a series in the Twin Cities on Thursday with the Twins favored on the MLB odds.

 How to Bet Indians at Twins MLB Odds & TV Info